 However if build time is important to you, or you just don’t/can’t install software updates during OSD, then your only option is offline servicing.
 This enables you to inject all languages items (LP, LXP and FoD, which we will get on to next) directly in to the WIM.
 Once complete, you load the new Operating System Image into ConfigMgr.

 Something like David Segura‘s fantastic OSDBuilder is a great example of a community tool for servicing WIMs offline.
 His posts on building a Windows 10 MultiLang baseline with OSDBuilder highlights the importance of not applying updates to your WIM before you install the LPs or LXPs.
 I recommend using the RTM version of any Windows 10 you’re looking to service.

-I’ve been able to reproduce a reported issue where if we install en-gb (LP + LXP) over en-us (as base language) using the demonstrated guidelines in this blog post, you will see strange things immediately after OSD:
+I’ve been able to reproduce a reported issue where if we install en-gb (LP + LXP) over en-us (as base language) using the guidelines in this blog post.
+You will see strange things immediately after OSD:

 For me, this was cleared up after I prompted an update for the en-gb LXP from the Microsoft Store.
 Immediately too, no reboot necessary.
 This shouldn’t be too much of a surprise because I have detailed this quirk in the post already.
 LXPs are serviced via the store and odd translation issues were resolved after applying updates for the LXP(s) from the Store.

 However this is a little different because it’s clearly broken.

 Perhaps this might be an issue with the RTM version of the en-gb LXP in the ISO from MSDN/Visual Studio downloads.
 None the less it’s addressed in updates from the Store.

 This might be a good opportunity to at least explore the idea of trying to export an updated LXP from Microsoft Store for Business.
 I haven’t tested this.

 Failing that, maybe you would be happy with force installing Store updates at the end of OSD using this tidbit I found on Reddit: